Data Analytics Bootcamp

 from prophet import Prophet

-df_prophet = ts.rename(columns={"date": "ds", "adj_close": "y"})
+df_prophet = ts_combined.rename(columns={"Date": "ds", "Close": "y"})

 prophet_model = Prophet()